Live from the Southern Command in sunny South Florida.

 Obama's longtime physician reveals the lack of humanity in Obama's character and carelessness with which he enacted the entirely politicized health insurance reform, often called Obamacare.

-This Dr. David Schiner, MD, blasts Obama's health care plan, says that Obama has an academic detachment.
+This Dr. David Scheiner, MD, blasts Obama's healthcare plan, says that Obama has an academic detachment.

-This is this is exactly the way I've fought.
+This is exactly the way I've thought of it.

 It's exactly what I've said.